keu/docs/enterprise/cli-release-notes.md

 ### Bug Fixes

 - Fixed an issue where some objects specified in `airflow_settings.yaml` were not rendered after running `astro dev start`
-- Fixed an issue where environment variables in `docker-compose.override.yml` were unresolved after running `astro dev start`
+- Fixed an issue where environment variables in `docker-compose.override.yml` were not correctly applied after running `astro dev start`